By Salvador Bernardo, Credit Specialist at FixMyCredit.ca · Published June 8, 2026 · Last updated June 23, 2026

 - Re-spending the freed-up cards — the classic failure; close to half of consolidators reborrow without a budget change.

-- Stretching the term — a lower payment over many more years can cost more interest than the original debts.
+- Stretching the term — a lower payment spread over many more years can cost more in total than the original debts.

 - Securing unsecured debt — rolling card debt into a home-equity product puts your house behind debts that never threatened it.